-In the post-war years our sweeping vision has become blurred.
+In the post-war years our sweeping vision has blurred.
 The new housing estates with their scattered planning stand for this kind of view.
 The spaces that are created are inconsistent, so an observer cannot have a consistent view.

-Nowadays we have the whole historic spectrum of mental view structures at our disposal - and for our enjoyment.
+Nowadays we can enjoy the whole historic spectrum of mental view structures.